-[SNIPPET ANSWER: Price 1 percent under market at a psychological threshold, launch between Feb 25 and Mar 10, and pair staging with a pre-inspection.
-Set a firm 7 to 10 day offer window to ignite competition during Spring Break traffic.]
+Price 1 percent under market at a psychological threshold, launch between Feb 25 and Mar 10, and pair staging with a pre-inspection.
+Set a firm 7 to 10 day offer window to ignite competition during Spring Break traffic.

 You’re facing a tight-but-shifting market where your pricing precision can unlock multiple offers or leave you chasing price cuts.
 San Diego County active listings are down 12.5 percent year over year, pending sales are up 6.8 percent, and average days on market has ticked to 25.
 Mortgage rates near 6.5 percent mean buyers are more payment sensitive, yet they are still moving fast on well-priced homes.
 In Pacific Beach, where coastal demand runs high and months of inventory near 1.9 on the coast, your launch timing and price strategy matter more than ever.
 Your best window to catch the spring surge is late February to mid March, with Spring Break crowds magnifying exposure.
 Similar conditions are playing out in nearby La Jolla and Bay Park, so you’ll want a pricing plan that leverages cross-neighborhood buyer spillover and keeps you ahead of shifting comps.

-You should ground your number in how micro-markets move within Pacific Beach.
+Ground your number in how micro-markets move within Pacific Beach before you set a list price.
 North of Grand and closer to La Jolla, detached homes command stronger premiums.
 Crown Point and streets near the bay draw outdoor lifestyle buyers.
 Properties west of Ingraham or near the boardwalk lean vacation rental and second home, which changes buyer profiles and financing constraints.
 Inventory sits lower along walkable corridors, yet parking limitations can temper premiums on smaller lots.

 Key takeaways you can use: